IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

         class AcreRacks {
             class Rack_1 {
-                name = "Dashboard Upper";             // Name displayed in the interaction menu componentname = "ACRE_VRC110";        // Able to mount a PRC152 allowed[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
+                displayName = "Dashboard Upper";             // Name displayed in the interaction menu componentName = "ACRE_VRC110";        // Able to mount a PRC152 allowedPositions[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving disabled[] = {};
+It also allows transmitting/receiving disabledPositions[] = {};
                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
 Not yet fully implemented mountedRadio = "";                    // Predefined mounted radio isRadioRemovable = 1;                 // Radio can be removed intercom[] = {};                      // No access to intercoms.
 All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
             class Rack_2 {
-                name = "Dashboard Upper";             // Name displayed in the interaction menu componentname = "ACRE_VRC110";        // Able to mount a PRC152 allowed[] = {{"cargo", "all"}};       // Who can configure the radio and open the radio GUI.
+                displayName = "Dashboard Upper";             // Name displayed in the interaction menu componentName = "ACRE_VRC110";        // Able to mount a PRC152 allowedPositions[] = {{"cargo", "all"}};       // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving disabled[] = {{"ffv", "all"}};
+It also allows transmitting/receiving disabledPositions[] = {{"ffv", "all"}};
                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
 Not yet fully implemented mountedRadio = "";                    // Predefined mounted radio isRadioRemovable = 1;                 // Radio can be removed intercom[] = {};                      // No access to intercoms.
 All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
             class Rack_3 {
-                name = "Dashboard Lower";             // Name displayed in the interaction menu componentname = "ACRE_VRC103";        // Rack type (able to mount a PRC117F) allowed[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
+                displayName = "Dashboard Lower";             // Name displayed in the interaction menu componentName = "ACRE_VRC103";        // Rack type (able to mount a PRC117F) allowedPositions[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving disabled[] = {};
+It also allows transmitting/receiving disabledPositions[] = {};
                 defaultComponents[] = {};
                 mountedRadio = "ACRE_PRC117F";        // Predefined mounted radio
                 isRadioRemovable = 0;                 // Radio cannot be removed